 Fishtrap is pleased to announce three Fellowships for the 2015 Summer Fishtrap Gathering held July 6-12 at Wallowa Lake, Oregon.

 Fishtrap Fellowships recognize and encourage writers who show promise at an early stage in their career.
 The primary benefit of this award is an opportunity to attend the 2014 Summer Fishtrap Gathering at Wallowa Lake.
 In addition, Fellows receive advance workshop registration, a featured reading during a Summer Fishtrap evening program, and their work is distributed to all Fishtrap faculty.
 Fellows are also highlighted in Fishtrap press releases, promotional materials and on the Fishtrap website.

 A Fishtrap Fellowship covers the cost of the seven-day retreat, including a five-day writing workshop in any genre, readings, panel discussions and open mics.
 Fishtrap Fellows receive meals and lodging for the week (Monday evening through Sunday noon) and a $150 travel stipend.
 A Fishtrap Fellowship is valued at more than $1000.
 But more than that, it is an opportunity for emerging writers to polish their craft in an atmosphere of mentorship and community as they build new friendships and a renewed sense of creative potential.

 In return for a Fishtrap Fellowship award, Fishtrap asks recipients to fully engage in the entire 2015 Summer Fishtrap program, enroll in a writing workshop, give a reading of their work, stay in the provided on-site housing, eat meals at the community-style cafeteria with other participants, and attend all readings and panel discussions throughout the week.
 In addition, we ask that Fellows list their Fishtrap Fellowship award on their CVs and promotional materials, in print and on the web whenever possible.

 Applications accepted November 13 to December 15, 2014.
-During that time frame you can click HERE, to fill out the form, attach your submission and a $25 application fee by 5:00pm pacific time December 15, 2014.
+During that time frame you can click HERE, to fill out the form, attach your submission and a $25 application fee.
+Application process closes at 5:00pm pacific time December 15, 2014.
 Submissions must be provided as a single .pdf document with the following elements for consideration.